 Dongguk University Los Angeles is committed to providing support services to achieve equal access to the education experience.
-The Academic Committee approves and coordinates accommodations and services for students with disabilities at Dongguk University Los Angeles to help students acquire skills essential to achieve academic and personal success.
+The academic committee approves and coordinates accommodations and services for students with disabilities at Dongguk University Los Angeles to help these students acquire skills essential to achieve academic and personal success.

 Steps to Register with Disability Services

-In order to receive accommodations from Disability Services from the Student Services Office, students must provide documentation of their disability from an appropriate professional.
-If a student already has the appropriate documentation, they may make an appointment with the Student Services Coordinator.
+In order to receive disability services from the student services office, students must provide documentation of their disability from an appropriate professional.
+If a student already has the appropriate documentation, they may make an appointment with the student services coordinator.
 Students must bring their documentation to the meeting.

 Students desiring academic support services for disabilities are required to submit documentation to verify eligibility under Section 504 of the Rehabilitation Act of 1974 and the Americans with Disabilities Act.
-All assessment reports will be kept confidential at Disability Services in compliance with the Family Educational Rights and Privacy Act (FERPA), and the professional and ethical standards of the Association on Higher Education and Disability (AHEAD).
-The following guidelines are provided to insure that reports are sufficient and appropriate to verify eligibility.
+All assessment reports will be kept confidential at disability services in compliance with the Family Educational Rights and Privacy Act (FERPA), and the professional and ethical standards of the Association on Higher Education and Disability (AHEAD).
+The following guidelines are provided to ensure that reports are sufficient and appropriate to verify eligibility.

-1. Be current, within the last 5 years for Learning Disabilities is recommended, last 6 months for psychiatric disabilities, or last 3 years for all other disabilities (does not apply to physical or sensory disabilities of a permanent or unchanging nature).
+1. Be current: being within the last 5 years for learning disabilities is recommended, the last 6 months for psychiatric disabilities, or the last 3 years for all other disabilities (does not apply to physical or sensory disabilities of a permanent or unchanging nature).

 2. State clearly the diagnosed disability (including a DSM-IV code where appropriate).